ugxls/Yelp-Database/README.md

 ### Project Overview
 ---
-This project is part of my Data Management course from the first semester of my Master's program in Data Analytics at Clark University.
+This project is part of my Data Management in Information Technology course from the first semester of my Master's program in Data Analytics at Clark University.
 It involves designing a database that simulates Yelp's platform, which provides user reviews and ratings for local businesses and services.
 The project includes:

 - Database and Table Creation: Developed tables to represent key entities in the Yelp database.
 - Data Dictionary: Compiled a detailed description of all tables, including attribute names and characteristics.